 The Graduate Program will give you a broad understanding of Queensland Rail’s operations, and an opportunity to develop a wide personal network of professionals across the company.

-The Graduate positions offered through the Engineering and Citytrain programs are permanent positions within Queensland Rail.
+The Graduate positions offered through the Engineering programs are permanent positions within Queensland Rail.
 Graduates who have completed their rotation program will receive ongoing development opportunities to further your career within Queensland Rail.

 All Queensland Rail employees are also able to apply for internal vacancies which can lead to a wide variety of career pathways and opportunities to meet your career aspirations.